Cave of the Patriarchs: Judaism

 The only matriarch missing is Jacob's other wife, Rachel, described in Genesis as having been buried near Bethlehem.
 These verses are the common source for the religious beliefs surrounding the cave.
 While they are not part of the Quran they exist in Islam's oral tradition.
-The story of Abraham's burial is recounted in, for example, Ibn Kathir's 14th century Stories of the Prophets.
+The story of Abraham's burial is recounted in, for example, Ibn Kathir's 14th century Stories of the Prophets (Qisas al-Anbiya).